martincostello/dotnet-bumper/docs/faq.md

 .NET Bumper currently supports the use cases that I have come across in my own projects and those in the projects I help maintain in my day-to-day work.
-Because of this, other valid use cases may exist, but I'm not aware of them of I've not needed them, so they are not currently supported.
+Because of this, other valid use cases may exist, but I'm not aware of them or I've not needed them, so they are not currently supported.

-If a type of file edit that you need is not currently supported, please raise an issue on the GitHub repository suggesting a feature request for the tool.
+If a type of file edit that you need is not currently supported, please [raise an issue][dotnet-bumper-issues] in this GitHub repository suggesting a feature request for the tool.
+[Code contributions][contributions] are even better!

+Only contributions for _"industry standard"_ files related to the .NET ecosystem will be considered for inclusion.
+Contributions for custom updates for files/tooling you may have in your own private projects will not be accepted.

+By _"industry standard"_ files, I mean content such as .NET project files, Azure/AWS tooling, Dockerfiles, Serverless, etc.

 ## Why has .NET Bumper broken all my multi-targeting NuGet package versions?